ogarciab/QlikSenseToPDF/readme.txt

-		QlikSense-To-PDF
+QlikSense-To-PDF converts Qlik Sense to PDF Files:

-This is a Beta QlikSense Extension that allows to create Qlik Sense Sheets to PDF File format.
-QlikSense-To-PDF works on the server Side (QlikSense Server).
+QlikSense-To-PDF is a Beta QlikSense Extension that allows to create a PDF File from a Qlik Sense Sheet view.
+QlikSense-To-PDF only works for the QlikSense Server.
+We are still developing this extension , considering for the next iterations the follow features:

+-Image rotation: The option of rotating the image taken, in this way it possible to take advantge of the whole A4 PDF Files dimensions.
+-Improve UX: Improve the design and events behaviuor.

-Beta version 0.5
+QlikSense-To-PDF this is the Beta version 0.5.

-author: Oscar Garcia Bofill
+Author:Oscar Garcia Bofill /oscar.garcia@qlik.com (QlikTech Iberia / Consulting Services).
-oscar.garcia@qlik.com

-QlikTech Iberia
-Consulting Services